 Does the site itself have enough content to work with to actually create a decent internal linking strategy?
 The more content you have to link from, the better.

 Want a good example of internal linking?
 Check out any popular Wikipedia article.

-Make sure the NAP is in text on the page somewhere and that it matches the Google places page exactly.
+Make sure the NAP is in the text on the page somewhere and that it matches the Google Places page exactly.
 This is probably the most common issue, believe it or not.

 Use Schema which will go even further in telling search engines the location of the business, how many reviews it has, and what it’s about.

 Before you get started, check your client’s site for any existing Schema data with Google’s own Structured Data Testing Tool.

 If no data is detected, you can get a lot of benefit from using a tool like this and implementing what it spits out.

 8. 404’s and broken links

 You can use something like Xenu to find all of the broken links and 404’s on the site.
 Make sure you do this before you put together the sitemap if it needs one.